The Belkin Tales: The Squire's Daughter

 Lizaveta meets Alexei in the forest as planned, and begins to talk to him in the guise and dialect of the peasant girl Akulina.
 Berestov is enchanted with the girl, and soon teaches her to write so the two may correspond, and is amazed when Akulina becomes completely literate within two weeks.
 This continues for some time, until one morning, the elder Muromsky is injured in a hunting accident and is taken in by Berestov.
 The two reconcile their differences, and the Berestovs are invited over to the Muromsky estate for dinner.
 Lizaveta is terrified by this prospect and begs her father to allow her to conceal her identity during the dinner.
 Because Lizaveta has a reputation as a prankster, her father allows her to do so, and the dinner passes without her identity being revealed, thanks to her rich clothing and liberal use of make-up.
 A short time after, the Berestov family encounters financial difficulties, and Berestov commands Alexei to marry Lizaveta Muromsky, the only suitable heiress in the area.
 At first, he is hesitant, and runs to the Muromsky's house to explain to Lizaveta that his father wishes that they marry, but he cannot marry her because he loves Akulina.
 Alexei enters the Muromsky's kitchen, only to find Lizaveta reading one of Alexei's letters.
 The story ends as Alexei realises Lizaveta/Akulina's true identity.

-The story was made into several other forms.
+Adaptations

 Films based on it include Miss Peasant (1916) and The Aristocratic Peasant Girl (1995).

 It was the base of several operettas, including the 1878 operetta Lizinka by Croatian composer Ivan Zajc, libretto by Josip Eugen Tomić, the 1913 operetta Polenblut (Polish Blood) composed by Oskar Nedbal, libretto by Leo Stein.

 Ballets include The Aristocratic Peasant Girl by Boris Asafyev (1946).

 The operetta Polenblut was the base of the 1934 musical film Polish Blood.